-Executive Contributions in Last Fiscal Year (\$)(1) Uniti Contributions in Last Fiscal Year (\$) Aggregate Earnings in Last Fiscal Year (\$)(2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$)
+Kenneth A. Gunderman Executive Contributions in Last Fiscal Year (\$)(1) 70,000 Uniti Contributions in Last Fiscal Year (\$) Aggregate Earnings in Last Fiscal Year (\$)(2) 3,360 Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Fiscal Year-End (\$) 167,210

-Kenneth A. Gunderman 70,000 1,715 93,850

 Mark A. Wallace

-Daniel L. Heard 35,000 858 46,629
+Daniel L. Heard 840 47,469

-- (1) Amounts included in this column are included in the "Salary" column of the Summary Compensation Table. - (2) There were no "above-market earnings" for 2016 and therefore none of these amounts were included in the Summary Compensation Table.
+- (1) Amounts included in this column are included in the "Salary" column of the Summary Compensation Table. - (2) There were no "above-market earnings" for 2017 and therefore none of these amounts were included in the Summary Compensation Table.

-On August 10, 2015, the Compensation Committee adopted the Uniti Group Inc. Deferred Compensation Plan (the "Plan").
-The Compensation Committee, as administrator of the Plan, has the right to alter, amend or terminate the Plan at any time in its discretion so long as the amendment or termination does not divest any accrued benefit that has already vested under the Plan.
-The Plan permits eligible employees, including the Company's Named Executive Officers, to defer payment of up to 75% of their base salary and 90% of their annual bonuses and other cash compensation.
-Company contributions may be made to the Plan in amounts and subject to conditions determined by the Compensation Committee.
-Each participant's account is credited annually with interest at a rate equal to the lesser of (i) the Company's Weighted Average Cost of Debt (as defined in the Plan) or (ii) the then current yield on the United States 10-year Treasury Note as quoted in The Wall Street Journal for the last business day of the previous calendar year.
-Unless otherwise determined by the Compensation Committee, a participant's interest in Company contributions will vest 100% after three years of service, or, if earlier, upon the employee's death or disability, upon a Change in Control (as defined in the Plan) or upon the Plan's termination.
-Each participant's elective deferrals will at all times be 100% vested.
-Each participant may elect to have his or her deferred amounts distributed at such time as the participant may specify, upon the participant's separation from service, upon a Change in Control or upon the participant's death or disability.
-In each case, the amount will be paid in a single lump-sum payment except where the Plan permits the participant to elect to receive such payment in annual installments not to exceed, in any case, five years.
+The Uniti Group Inc. Deferred Compensation Plan (the "Plan") permits eligible employees, including the Company's NEOs, to defer payment of up to 75% of their base salary and 90% of their annual bonuses and other cash compensation.
+Each participant's account is credited annually with interest at a rate equal to the lesser of (i) the Company's Weighted Average Cost of Debt (as defined in the Plan) or (ii) the then current yield on the United States 10-year Treasury Note.
+A participant's interest in Company contributions will vest 100% after three years of service, or, if earlier, upon the employee's death or disability, upon a Change in Control (as defined in the Plan) or upon the Plan's termination.